mguthrieabf/cobalt/docs/rbac_overview.rst

 highest level (in our case the ABF), so it makes sense to use this as part of the tree. e.g.:

-  org.abf.nsw.north-shore-bridge-club (NSWBA's part of the tree) org.abf.nsw.trumps (Trumps part of the tree) org.abf.sa.saba (SABA's part of the tree) org.abf.nsw.nswba (NSWBA's part of the tree) org.abf.abf (The ABF's part of the tree)
+  * rbac.abf.nsw.north-shore-bridge-club (NSWBA's part of the tree)
+  * rbac.abf.nsw.trumps (Trumps part of the tree)
+  * rbac.abf.sa.saba (SABA's part of the tree)
+  * rbac.abf.nsw.nswba (NSWBA's part of the tree)
+  * rbac.abf.abf (The ABF's part of the tree)

 Note that there is nothing in the code to enforce this and the tree can evolve as we see fit.

+You can view the tree within the system. e.g.
+`ABF Test System RBAC Tree <https://test.abftech.com.au/rbac/tree>`_.

 Admin
 =====